What is The Green?

 The Green aligns with Richmond 300 small area plan for Greater Scott’s Addition, which envisions a ribbon of open green spaces connected by biking and walking trails to offset denser, taller development encouraged by the neighborhood’s TOD-1 (Transit-Oriented Development) zoning designation.
 Click here to see the Greater Scott's Addition Small Area Plan in Richmond 300.

-The Green will incorporate 100% Virginia native plants and trees.
+The Green incorporates 100% Virginia native plants and trees.
 The planting guide, Native Plants for Virginia’s Capital Region, identifies over 70% of the selected Science Museum species as native to the Richmond region.
 The remaining ~30% of species were chosen to highlight iconic Virginia plants that may become more common in our region in the future due to our changing climate, reshaping our understanding of what is truly a “native plant.”
 Some were chosen to help reestablish species that have been significantly reduced in number and challenged by overharvesting or disease.
 Others were chosen because of their aesthetically pleasing phenology, tolerance for urban environments and edibility.
-Learn more about what trees and plants will be incorporated into The Green.
+Learn more about what trees and plants are in The Green.

 How will The Green be watered?

-The Green will be watered through a combination of hand watering with a quick coupler system and a Tree Diaper hydration system.
+The Green is watered through a combination of hand watering with a quick-coupler system and a Tree Diaper hydration system.
 Tree Diapers catch and slowly release rainwater to conserve and stabilize the soil moisture.

 What are the environmental benefits of The Green?

-The Green will reduce urban heat, improve air quality, increase biodiversity, restore wildlife habitats threatened by urban development, and reduce the amount of stormwater and pollutants flowing into the City’s stormwater system—and ultimately, into the Chesapeake Bay watershed and the James River.
+The Green reduces the urban heat island effect, improves air quality, increases biodiversity, restores wildlife habitats threatened by urban development and reduces the amount of stormwater and pollutants flowing into the City’s stormwater system—and ultimately, into the Chesapeake Bay watershed and the James River.
 Click here for a visual showing the before and after comparisons of impervious to pervious surfaces.

 How can I support The Green?